 The Door Won’t Open or Barely Lifts

 When you press your opener button and the door only rises a few inches before stopping, that’s a classic sign of spring failure.
 The opener motor alone can’t lift a commercial door.
 It needs the springs to counterbalance the weight.
-Without that assistance, the safety sensors kick in and stop the motor to avoid damage.
-If you’re experiencing this issue, check out our guide on common causes when a garage door won’t close to understand the related components involved.
+Without that assistance, the system may stop to avoid additional damage.
+In some cases, related door system issues may also affect how the door moves, especially when a garage door won’t close properly.

 One Side Moves Faster Than the Other